danez13/CRRJD_data-driven-basetball-application/README.md

 ## Apply HCI design principles:
 Ensure your web app adheres to HCI design principles, such as visibility, feedback, consistency, flexibility, and error prevention.
 Consider the following aspects:
-  1. **Information architecture**: Organize content and functionality to promote ease of use and understanding.
+  1. **Information architecture:** Organize content and functionality to promote ease of use and understanding.
-  2. **Navigation**: Provide clear and consistent navigation options.
+  2. **Navigation:** Provide clear and consistent navigation options.
-  3. **User feedback**: Offer immediate and informative feedback to user actions.
+  3. **User feedback:** Offer immediate and informative feedback to user actions.
-  4. **Aesthetics**: Maintain a visually appealing and professional design.
+  4. **Aesthetics:** Maintain a visually appealing and professional design.

 ## Test your web app:
 Conduct usability testing with a small group of users to identify any issues or areas for improvement.
 Make any necessary changes based on the feedback received.